 You’ll always have to fight in-home entertainment.
 You can’t expect to succeed if you offer games that consumers can get at home.
 Instead, make sure the VR platform you choose has exclusive content that’s only available on that platform.

-Hologate has several high quality, exclusive games already.
+Hologate Arena has several high quality, exclusive games already.
 More are in development, with at least 2 new Hologate original games being released every year, along with Hologate Plus titles that include partnerships with movie and game properties like Angry Birds and World of Tanks.

 VR is a hot topic in the entertainment industry.
 Even so, many of your customers haven’t played VR yet, so each game must be designed with a core game-play loop that’s easy to learn, difficult to master, and drives repeat play.
 Entertainment venues thrive on repeat play, so every game should have core functionality that continues to challenge and excite players.